The Best Bars For A First Date In Miami

-Casa Florida is one of our favorite places to drink outside, because it has a lovely, spread-out space, solid cocktails, and feels secluded even though it’s just across the river from The Wharf.
+Casa Florida is one of our favorite places to drink outside, because it has a lovely, spread-out space, solid cocktails, and feels secluded even though it’s just across the river from the dreaded Wharf.
 Your date will (hopefully) appreciate all of these things, including the retro bus that’s been repurposed into additional seating.
 Maybe you can hide in there if it starts raining.
 That sounds like a cute story you could tell the kids one day, huh?

 For something a little more intimate, go to Swizzle in South Beach.
 We really love this bar, mostly for their stellar cocktails, but also because it feels like a basement bar (even though it’s only three steps below sea level) and we so rarely get the chance to feel like we’re drinking underground in Miami.
 Even though it’s in a touristy part of South Beach most locals vow never to step foot in, this place still feels like a secret and it’s not so loud that you can’t have a conversation.
 They have outdoor seating too, in case you’re feeling a little claustrophobic inside.

 If your idea of a perfect date involves tinned fish and wine, then you should come to Paradis Books & Bread.
 The excellent little North Miami spot straddles the line between bar and restaurant.
 They serve things like sardines with seaweed butter and slices of fresh bread, excellent pizza by the slice, and plenty of wine, both by the glass and by the bottle.
-It’s a lowkey, quiet spot where you’ll have no trouble hearing your date, who will assume you’re very cultured since you brought them to a bar with lots of books.
+It’s a fairly chill and quiet spot where you’ll have no trouble hearing your date, who will assume you’re very cultured since you brought them to a bar with lots of books.
 You don’t have to tell them it took you’re currently re-reading Harry Potter for the ninth time.

 Abbey Brewing Company

 The Abbey isn’t a first date spot for everyone.
 It’s on the dive bar end of the spectrum—although not at the extreme end.
 But if your date appreciates an old school bar with lots of charm, then go for it.
 Despite being just off Lincoln Road, The Abbey feels like a local’s spot.
 The staff is friendly, they have darts and pool, and you can sit in these adorable little mini booths perfect for couples.
 The Abbey feels more vaguely European than South Beach, and could make for a delightful change of pace if you’ve spent the last seven first-dates at Lagniappe.

 There’s nothing too complicated going on at Lost Boy, which is why we love it for a first date.
 This place is pretty casual, but not at all divey.
 Grab a seat at the long bar, order a gin and tonic, and enjoy a noise level several merciful decibels below most of the surrounding Downtown bars.
 This is a great call for both a post-work Happy Hour or a post-9pm meet-up.